hsteini/R_info/README.md

 9) Now you can select all the code and click on the Knit button
 10) Voila - now you should get a pdf or docx or html file - like here https://github.com/hsteini/R_info - test.pdf or test.docx or test.html
 11) If you click on the arrow on the left side of the Knit button you can decide, what file format you want to generate.
-12) If you have any further questions feel free to contact me.
+12) If you have any further questions feel free to contact me!